nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 6. **Interoperability:**
     - The system should be compatible with various operating systems commonly used by insurance agents.
-    - It should support importing/exporting data in standard formats (e.g., CSV, JSON) for interoperability with other systems.
+    - It should support importing/exporting data in _standard formats_ for interoperability with other systems.

 7. **Documentation:**
    - Comprehensive documentation, including user manuals and technical guides, should be available to assist users and administrators.